jpalmerr/Pulseboard/README.md

 Open http://localhost:8080 to see mock services cycling through status changes.

+## Production Deployment

+PulseBoard is designed for internal networks and trusted environments.
+If you plan to expose the dashboard to the public internet, we recommend placing a reverse proxy such as [nginx](https://nginx.org/) or [Caddy](https://caddyserver.com/) in front of PulseBoard to handle:

+- **Rate limiting** — PulseBoard does not limit incoming request rates
+- **TLS termination** — centralised certificate management
+- **CORS restrictions** — the SSE endpoint allows all origins by default
+- **Security headers** — CSP, X-Frame-Options, and similar hardening

+For internal or VPN-only deployments, no reverse proxy is needed.
+Enabling [authentication](docs/cli-guide.md) is recommended regardless of environment.

 ## Documentation

 - **[CLI Guide](docs/cli-guide.md)** - YAML configuration, environment variables, grid endpoints